heroku/kafka-packaging-scripts/README.md

 # Deployment workflow

-This section describes the high level workflow of how to perform a CP release, whether this is a final release, a snapshot release, or a patch/bug fix release.
+This section describes the high level workflow of how to perform a CP release, whether this is a final release ("CP 1.0.0 Release"), a patch/bug fix release ("CP 1.0.1"), or a snapshot release ("CP 1.0.1-SNAPSHOT").

 ## Step 1: Decide the scope of the CP release